netarose/project-ML/README.md

 # project-ML

-To run this project first insall MERCS and XBART using the commands:
+To run this project first insall MERCS and XBART using the commands:\n
 	pip install mercs
 	pip install xbart